Jungle Trekking

 Wildlife thrives around G Lodge Amazon in Tambopata.
 Night walks reveal nocturnal creatures, while canoe trips offer caiman sightings and giant river otters frequent oxbow lakes.
 Expert naturalist guides, rubber boots, and jungle excursions included.

-Duration 10 days Destinations Lima, Cusco, Sacred Valley, Ollantaytambo, Aguas Calientes, Machu Picchu, Puerto Maldonado, Tambopata National Reserve Age Range up to 90 year olds Operator G Adventures From
+Duration 10 days Destinations Lima, Cusco, Sacred Valley, Ollantaytambo, Aguas Calientes, Machu Picchu, Puerto Maldonado, Tambopata National Reserve Age Range Ages 12+ Operator G Adventures From $4,599

 Glide through Caño Negro's jungle waterways, spotting caimans and freshwater sharks along Río Frío.
 Walk through Finca Sura's organic plantation and Arenal Volcano National Park's diverse ecosystems.
 Over 200 bird species and three monkey species thrive in their natural habitat.

-Duration 8 days Destinations San Jose, Puerto Viejo de Sarapiqui, Arenal Volcano National Park, Caño Negro, Playa Tamarindo Age Range 10 to 99 year olds Operated in English, Spanish Operator Destination Services Costa Rica From $8,392
+Duration 8 days Destinations San Jose, Puerto Viejo de Sarapiqui, Arenal Volcano National Park, Caño Negro, Playa Tamarindo Age Range Ages 10+ Operated in English, Spanish Operator Destination Services Costa Rica From $8,620

 Inca Jungle Trek to Machu Picchu 4D/3N (Biking, Zip-Line & Rafting)